karmab/kcli/docs/index.rst

    sudo sudo dnf -y install kcli

-If using a debian based distribution, use this instead:
+If using a debian based distribution:

 .. code:: bash